10 Creative Kicks-to-the-Head for Overworked YouTubers

 My First Million’s Shaan Puri suggests using this ideation method: "First, Last, Best, Worst, Weirdest"—a framework originally conceived by Matthew Dix for inspiring new content and story ideas.
 Add a topic and go—something from your life: houses, jobs, dates…

-The exercise cracked something open.
 As creators, creative kicks-to-the-head are necessary to yank our overworked brains out of routine.

 So we’ve gone meta and created ten alternatives to help break you out of your creative feedback loop.